alexchenuw/devopslabs/Lab-26/README.md

 *  Follow the instruction to create a k8s cluster

-*  Get on to gcloud Cli console
+*  Get on to gcloud cli console

 ```
 kubectl get pod --all-namespaces